eredden/Veeder-Root-TLS-Socket-Library/README.md

 **Output:**

 >```python
-> "2312301342020402&&FB3B"
+> "2312301342020402"
 >```

 This output shows the response from the TLS system.
-The data ``2312301342020402``, separator ``&&``, and checksum ``FB3B`` are all provided to you through the ``execute()`` function as a string.
-You can see that the start of header ``\x01``, end of transmission ``\x03``, and the original command ``i10100`` have all been automatically removed by this library for your convenience.
+The data ``2312301342020402`` is provided to you through the ``execute()`` function as a string.
+You can see that the start of header ``\x01``, the original command ``i10100``,  the checksum separator ``&&``, the checksum ``FB3B``, and the end of transmission ``\x03`` have all been automatically stripped from the output for your convenience.
+The checksum is automatically checked against the output and a ``ValueError`` is produced if the integrity check fails.

 Review the Veeder-Root Serial Interface manual provided with your model of automatic tank gauge for information about how response data is structured for each function.
 The serial interface manual for the TLS-4XX systems is linked at the beginning of this Markdown file.

 # Using the TLS Client

-You can also use the tls_client.py file that I created for this library to interact with the automatic tank gauge systems through a command line interface, similar to how you would with other systems through Telnet, SSH, or Putty except a lot of the redundant data is stripped out.
+You can also use the tls_client.py file that I created for this library to interact with the automatic tank gauge systems through a command line interface, similar to how you would with other systems through Telnet, SSH, or Putty.

 **Script:**